joshmarshall/bintray-upload/README.md

 Super simple upload tool for BinTray Debian packages.
 Requires environment variables and command line arguments, although it can also derive some information from a fairly standard package name.
-Pretty much a wrapper for a single cURL command.
+Pretty much a wrapper for a single HTTP PUT operation.

 ## Installation

-This requires cURL installed on the machine.

 ```bash
 pip install bintray-upload